 If you're purchasing a mini fridge to expand your drink storage, opt for one that's designed for beverages and full of helpful features: the Titan SS-FRBW6420DZ Signature French Door Beverage and Wine Cooler.
-It has adjustable, sliding shelves, as well as two cooling zones for storing red wine, beer, and soda at its ideal temperature.
+It has adjustable, sliding shelves, as well as two cooling zones for storing wine, beer, and soda at its ideal temperature.
 A door alarm will notify you when one of the French doors has been left open, so the 20-bottle, 64-can interior remains stable.

 This pick doesn't feature a freezer compartment.
 It's also not ideal for storing food.
 However, it does have a flexible design and can be installed in a freestanding or built-in setting.
 The Titan mini fridge is also frost-free, so you won't need to unload your bottles and cans regularly to maintain the appliance.
 There's an interior light for easily showing off your favorite sips, LED controls, and a Sabbath mode.
 Most notably, this fridge has a wide internal temperature range.
 While it can't be installed in a garage, you can set the internal temperature anywhere between 38 and 72 degrees Fahrenheit.

 All in all, the Titan fridge won't leave your drinks hanging.
 It'll treat them to the very best environment, as opposed to a general fridge that's also suitable for food.
 Just be aware that the fridge is on the expensive side before adding it to your cart.

-For a mini fridge that's suitable in most situations and very functional, opt for the GE GDE03GGKBB (view at Home Depot).
-This pick features a crisper drawer and top-door freezer compartment and ultimately looks and feels like a larger appliance.
-If you're sticking to a budget, the Black + Decker BCRK43W (view at Wayfair) doesn't have adjustable shelving but does have a garage-ready design and reversible door that make it flexible and versatile.
+For a mini fridge that's suitable in almost every situation and very functional, opt for the GE GDE03GGKBB Double-Door Mini Fridge.
+This pick features a crisper drawer and top-door freezer compartment, and ultimately looks and feels like a larger appliance.
+If you're sticking to a budget, the BLACK+DECKER BCRK43B Freestanding Mini Fridge with Freezer doesn't have adjustable shelving, but does have a garage-ready design and reversible door that make it flexible and versatile.

 What to Look for in a Mini Fridge

 The capacity of a mini fridge is often measured in cubic feet.
-If the mini fridge is dedicated to storing beverages, then it might also be measured in the number of Bordeaux-style wine bottles and cans you can fit inside.
-The larger the capacity of your mini fridge, the more you can store at one time, with the average hovering between 3 and 4.5 cubic feet.
-Some countertop models will feature just 0.5 cubic feet of space, while high-capacity models can reach 6 cubic feet and store the weekly groceries of two people.
+If the mini fridge is dedicated to storing beverages, then it may also be measured in the number of Bordeaux-style wine bottles and cans you can fit inside.
+The larger the capacity of your fridge, the more you can store at one time.
+The average hovers between 3 and 4.5 cubic feet.
+Some countertop models will have just 0.5 cubic feet of space, while high-capacity models can reach 6 cubic feet and store the weekly groceries of two people.

 In addition, it's key to look at how the mini fridge defrosts.
 Some mini fridges automatically defrost or are frost-free, so they don't require any maintenance on your part.
 Others manually defrost, which is less convenient and a chore you'll need to pencil into your schedule every time the ice buildup is 1/4-inch thick inside to ensure the appliance runs efficiently and lasts a long time.
 If you opt for this type of model, you'll need to unload your food, unplug the machine, and chip away at the frost.
 Let the ice melt away, plug your fridge back in and bring it to its proper internal temperature, and then load your food back in.

-A specialty door can make your mini fridge more accessible and flexible to install and comes in one of two forms.
-First, the door can be reversible, meaning you can access your fridge by opening the door to the left or right.
+A reversible door can make your mini fridge more accessible and flexible to install in your space.
+This feature means you can access your fridge by opening the door to the left or right.
 You'll usually need to switch the hinges by attaching them with screws, which already have designated holes added by the manufacturer.
-This feature is most suitable for those installing a fridge in a tight location.
-Second, your fridge can have a second door at the top.
-This door gives you access to a separate freezer compartment and is most suitable for those who want to store lots of frozen food.
+This feature is most suitable for those installing a fridge in a tight location, like the corner of a garage or a dorm room.

-If you're hoping to install your mini fridge in a garage instead of a finished basement, kitchen, or dorm room, opt for one with a garage-ready design.
-A garage-ready refrigerator can be installed in a setting with flexible external temperatures and will still operate properly.
+If you're hoping to install your mini fridge in a garage instead of a basement, kitchen, or dorm room, opt for one with a garage-ready design.
+A garage-ready refrigerator can be installed in a setting with flexible external temperatures, and will still operate properly despite the fluctuations.
 You won't have to worry about the compressor or cooling device giving out and your food spoiling.
-Not all fridges are garage-ready, so it's important to look for this type of design when shopping.
+Not all fridges are garage-ready, so it's important to look for this specification when shopping.